LEITZ ELMAR 3.5cm F3.5

 The Elmar 35mm was Leica’s first lens with a focal length of 35mm, released in 1930, the same year as the Hektor 50mm.

-It’s a compact and cute lens, and although it doesn’t have the same legendary reputation as the Summicron, it takes good pictures.
-I used it with the LEICA M9, but the lens was probably a bit cloudy, so I did notice some loss of contrast.
-With a proper triplet lens, the image would be much clearer, so there must have been a problem with the lens.
-If you shoot in Raw, you can increase the contrast a little to get rid of the dullness of the image due to the decrease in contrast.
+It’s a compact and cute lens, and although it doesn’t have the legend of the Summicron, it’s a lens that takes good pictures.
+I used it with a LEICA M9, but the lens was probably a little cloudy, so there was a drop in contrast.
+A decent triplet lens would have produced a much sharper image, so there was probably a problem with the lens.
+If you shoot in Raw, you can increase the contrast a little to eliminate the sleepiness of the image caused by the drop in contrast.

-In the 2010s, you could buy the nickel-clad version at a slight premium, but the nickel version in the 2020s is sold at a considerable premium due to the small number of units produced.
+In the 2010s, the nickel exterior was available at a slight premium, but the nickel version in the 2020s is sold at a considerable premium due to the small number of units produced.

 Specification(L39 Screw mount version)